Vualto/vudrm-public-docs/docs/source/DeveloperDocumentation/PackagingGuides/aws.md

 ### 9. Add appropriate System IDs.
 -   If you wish to use Widevine DRM use "edef8ba9-79d6-4ace-a3c8-27dcd51d21ed" as the System ID (only if output group is DASH ISO)
 -   If you wish to use Playready DRM use "9a04f079-9840-4286-ab92-e65be0885f95" as the System ID (only if output group is DASH ISO)
--   If you wish to use Fairplay DRM use "94ce86fb-07ff-4f43-adb8-93d2fa968ca2" as the System ID (only if output group is APPLE HLS)
+-   If you wish to use FairPlay DRM use "94ce86fb-07ff-4f43-adb8-93d2fa968ca2" as the System ID (only if output group is APPLE HLS)

 ### 10. Set the URL to that of your API gateway.